-Oxfordshire’s rail system has accommodated significant growth in the last decade but needs to continue to develop and growth to link important regional growth hubs across the Oxfordshire area.
+Oxfordshire’s rail system has accommodated significant growth in the last decade but needs to continue to develop and grow to help link up important regional growth hubs across the Oxfordshire area.

-Oxfordshire’s local authorities have established highly ambitious plans for housing and employment growth across the county over the coming decade, which form part of a central government strategy to build one million additional homes in the arc from Oxford to Cambridge by 2050.
+Oxfordshire’s local authorities have established ambitious plans for housing and employment growth across the county over the coming decades, which forms part of the government strategy to build one million additional homes in the arc from Oxford to Cambridge by 2050.

-Rail will form a key part of the transport infrastructure that will support that growth, but to do so will require additional capacity for freight and passengers, new journeys across Oxfordshire, and potentially additional stations.
+Rail will form a key part of the transport infrastructure needed to support that growth, but to do so will require additional capacity for freight and passengers, new journeys across Oxfordshire, and potentially additional stations.

-The Oxford Corridor Capacity Improvement Scheme forms part of a package of rail enhancement schemes which provide extra capacity for the rail network and additional facilities at the station and surrounding area:
+The study identifies increasing capacity at Oxford station as a vital first step to opening up the network for further growth.
+In May 2021, the Department for Transport confirmed £69m of funding for Phase 2 of the Oxford Corridor Capacity Improvement Scheme, which is a package of rail enhancement schemes which provide extra capacity for the rail network, plus additional facilities at the station and surrounding area.

 - Oxford Corridor Phase 0 was commissioned in December 2016 and included provision of two new platforms on the east side of the station to allow a new train service to be introduced between Oxford and London Marylebone.